Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Have you ever wondered about those slope settings on ellipticals?
 Let’s break it down.

 First things first: not every elliptical comes with an incline feature.
 You’ll typically find this option on the fancier models — the ones that make your wallet a bit lighter.
-But if you’re serious about your workouts, that extra investment might be worth it.
+However, if you’re serious about your workouts, that extra investment might be worthwhile.

 Now, automatic inclines?
 That’s where things get interesting.
 These machines come with a special motor just for adjusting the slope.
 Instead of those clunky manual settings, you can fine-tune your incline degree by degree — some models even offer up to 30 different levels.
 The best part?
-You can change the incline right from the console while you’re exercising.
-No need to break your rhythm.
+You can adjust the incline directly from the console while exercising—no need to break your rhythm.
 Of course, all these fancy features mean you’ll be paying more, but the convenience is worth every penny for many people.

 A Guide to Elliptical Trainer Comfort: What Really Matters